Student Clubs & Organizations

 Past activities include attending industry conferences and performing sound engineering for campus events.

-Cannabis Studies Professionals offers opportunities to learn more about the emerging cannabis industry and considering how it can make a positive impact on the local community.
-The club connects students in our Cannabis Biology and Cultivation program to a network of industry professionals who can assist students in developing licensed cannabis businesses in the region and preparing for a career in the field.
+Cannabis Professionals Studies Club offers opportunities to learn more about the emerging cannabis industry and consider how it can make a positive impact on the local community.
+The club connects students in our Cannabis Biology and Cultivation program to a network of industry professionals who can assist students in developing licensed cannabis businesses in the region and preparing for careers in the field.

-Engineering and Technology club provides opportunities for students to get involved with thought-provoking technical projects outside the classroom to enhance their learning experience.
-The club's main goal is to provide an environment for the student to have fun with engineering without the constraints of a classroom curriculum.
+Engineering and Technology Club provides opportunities for students to get involved with thought-provoking technical projects outside the classroom to enhance their learning experience.
+The club's main goal is to provide an environment for students to have fun with engineering without the constraints of a classroom curriculum.
 In the process, club members learn about the real-world applications of engineering and practice technology skills that broaden student knowledge and expertise regarding technical projects.

 Recent activities include: